dotnet/docs-maui/docs/user-interface/layouts/verticalstacklayout.md

 > [!TIP]
 > The `Spacing` property can be set to negative values to make child views overlap.

-## Position and size of child views
+## Position and size child views

 The size and position of child views within a `VerticalStackLayout` depends upon the values of the child views' `HeightRequest` and `WidthRequest` properties, and the values of their `HorizontalOptions` properties.
 In a `VerticalStackLayout`, child views expand to fill the available width when their size isn't explicitly set.

 The `HorizontalOptions` properties of a `VerticalStackLayout`, and its child views, can be set to fields from the `LayoutOptions` struct, which encapsulates an *alignment* layout preference.
 This layout preference determines the position and size of a child view within its parent layout.

 > [!TIP]
 > Don't set the `HorizontalOptions` property of a `VerticalStackLayout` unless you need to.
 The default value of `LayoutOptions.Fill` allows for the best layout optimization.
-Changing these properties has a cost and consumes memory, even when setting them back to the default values.
+Changing this property has a cost and consumes memory, even when setting it back to its default value.

 ### Alignment